alexpetralia/mbta_django/README.md

 ### License

-This software is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+This software is distributed under the <a href="https://opensource.org/licenses/MIT" target="_blank">MIT License</a>.

+### Contact

+If you have any questions, bug reports or any other feedback, you can contact the author at <a href="http://alexpetralia.com/contact/" target="_blank">his personal website</a>.

 #### Footnotes